John Hoffman (baseball)

 John Edward Hoffman (October 31, 1943 – December 27, 2001) was an American professional baseball player.
 He was a catcher whose career lasted seven seasons (1963–1969), including brief stints in Major League Baseball with the – Houston Colt .45s/Astros.
 Hoffman batted left-handed, threw right-handed, stood 6 ft tall and weighed 190 lb.

 Hoffman was one of several catching prospects (among them John Bateman and Jerry Grote) in the Houston organization of the mid-1960s.
 He appeared in eight Major League games and collected three hits, all singles, in 21 at bats, plus a base on balls.
-In the minor leagues, where he batted .215 in 604 games played.
+In the minor leagues, he batted .215 with 604 games played.